-Offshore Intense Convection: Three-dimensional wind-field analyses and vertical profiles will be made from Doppler datasets.
-Dropwindsonde and flight-level data will be analyzed and combined with any available rawinsonde and surface (e.g. buoys, CMAN, etc.) observations to establish the kinematic and thermodynamic environment of targeted cells.
+Offshore Intense Convection: three-dimensional wind-field analyses and vertical profiles will be made from Doppler datasets.
+Dropwindsonde and flight-level data will be analyzed and combined with any available rawinsonde and surface (e.g., buoys, CMAN, etc.) observations to establish the kinematic and thermodynamic environment of targeted cells.
 Any available land-based radar will be used to augment airborne observations of cell evolution.
 Observations of TC supercells will be used to validate numerical models, to assess the ability to predict signatures of tornadic activity, and to compare TC tornadoes with those from mid-latitude supercells.

-Coastal Survey: Three-dimensional wind-field analyses and vertical profiles will be compared with dropwindsonde, SFMR, IWRAP, and/or LIDAR data to characterize the differences between the onshore and offshore flow.

-Real-time: Data transmitted from the aircraft in real time will be available for assimilation into numerical models and to validate forecasts of sustained wind speed, wind gusts, and thermodynamic fields such temperature, moisture, and rainfall.
-Additionally, these in-situ data will provide a database for potential development of new real-time forecasting algorithms for quantities such as wind gusts.
+Coastal Survey: three-dimensional wind-field analyses and vertical profiles will be compared with dropwindsonde, SFMR, IWRAP, WSRA, and/or LIDAR data and land-based mobile team doppler and tower data to aid with the evaluation of changes in TC kinematic and thermodynamic structure as the TC approaches the coastline.
+Additionally, the in-situ data collected will provide a database for refinement of existing ground-based team algorithms that utilize doppler data to estimate sustained surface winds as well as new real-time forecasting algorithms for estimation of wind gusts.
+Finally, the data transmitted from the aircraft in real time will be available for assimilation into numerical models and to validate forecasts of sustained wind speed, wind gusts, and thermodynamic fields such temperature, moisture, and rainfall.

-SFMR Coastal: By flying this module in a region of nearly constant winds, with the wind speed measured by a dropwindsonde, the effects of bathymetry on SFMR measurements can be identified by comparing the brightness temperature measurements for each frequency along the leg.
+SFMR Coastal: by flying this module in a region of nearly constant winds, with the wind speed measured by a dropwindsonde and SST measured by an AXBT if available, the effects of bathymetry on SFMR measurements can be identified by comparing the brightness temperature measurements for each frequency along the leg.
 If the winds are not constant, but multiple dropwindsonde measurements are available along the leg, then any wind-speed change can be accounted for in the comparison.
 Flying one leg towards the coast and one away will also allow for the impact of wave-breaking direction to be evaluated.
+WSRA surface wave spectra data will provide information on the wave characteristics pertinent to the wind-wave relationship.

-Note: As part of the data collection and analysis procedures for each of the above flight modules, all P-3 flight-level and Doppler wind data will be made available at the AOC ftp site shortly after the conclusion of each mission while dropwindsonde data will be transmitted in real-time via the
+Note: As part of the data collection and analysis procedures for each of the above flight modules, all P-3 flight-level and Doppler wind data will be made available at the AOC ftp site shortly after the conclusion of each mission while dropwindsonde data will be transmitted in real-time via the GTS.
+In addition, Doppler-data will also be transmitted in real-time to NCEP to aid in the initialization of the operational HWRF hurricane model.